WendyVsQz/Weather-dashboard/Pseudocode.md

 ## README.md
 I want to include in my readme file:
 * The description
-* Features I used
+* Features I use
 * Helpful resources I find
 * The img of the final result
-* And finally the deploy
+* And finally the deploy link